1. INFORMATION ABOUT OUR ADMISSIONS POLICY

 7.1 Provision of examination results

-For undergraduate applicants the University receives a range of examination results directly from UCAS; the list of these results can be found here: https://www.ucas.com/undergraduate/results-confirmation-and-clearing/sending-exam-results.
+For undergraduate applicants the University receives a range of examination results directly from UCAS; the list of these results can be found by viewing our sending exam results page.
 For all other qualifications and for those applicants who apply directly to the University, examination results should be sent as soon as possible after they are published to the relevant admissions team for consideration.

 7.2 Applicants who meet the conditions of our offer